encointer/book/src/tutorials-faucets.md

 # Faucets

 The Encointer faucet is a dispenser of arbitrary tokens.
-Every human is eligible to receive a small amount of tokens for every attendance in the Encointer protocol
+Every human is eligible to receive a small amount of tokens for every attendance in the Encointer protocol.
+This can be seen as an additional benefit of participating in the encointer protocol and as an onboarding route for new tokens.

 Currently, the faucet only supports the native ERT token on our testnet Gesell and will support KSM as soon as deployed on our mainnet